John Grogan: Marley & Me

-In 2003, when Grogan's dog, Marley, died at age thirteen, Grogan wrote a column in The Philadelphia Inquirer honoring him, and he received over 800 responses from his readers.
+In 2003, when Grogan's dog, Marley, died at age thirteen, Grogan wrote a column in The Philadelphia Inquirer honoring him.
+Grogan received over 800 responses from his readers.
 The readers' astounding response and interest in Marley sparked Grogan's decision to write a book, due to the realization that he had "a bigger story to tell" and "owed it to Marley to tell the rest of the story."

 In 2004, Grogan began writing Marley & Me, which is told in first-person narrative.
-Marley is a yellow Labrador retriever, boisterous, somewhat uncontrolled, powerful and often destructive of property but loyal and loving and always forgiven.
+Marley is a yellow Labrador Retriever, boisterous, somewhat uncontrolled, powerful and often destructive of property but loyal and loving and always forgiven.
 Released in 2005, Marley & Me was an international bestseller, having sold over five million copies in over thirty languages.
 It spent 76 weeks on the bestseller list, and 23 of those weeks it stood at the #1 spot.
 His first book earned him Quill Awards in the Audiobook and Memoir/Biography categories in 2006.
 It was later adapted into a film that was released on December 25, 2008, starring Owen Wilson as Grogan.

 The success of the book led to several spin-off children's books, including Bad Dog, Marley, A Very Marley Christmas, and Marley Goes to School.

 Personal life

-He met his future wife, Jenny Vogt, while working at the Herald-Palladium, where she was also a reporter on the staff.
+Grogan met his future wife, Jenny Vogt, while working at the Herald-Palladium, where she was also a reporter on the staff.
 They married on September 2, 1989 at Our Lady of Refuge Church, Orchard Lake Village, Michigan.
 They have two sons and a daughter.

-While working at the Sun-Sentinel, he played bass in a newsroom rock band called The DropHeds, consisting of amateur members from the Miami Herald and Fort Lauderdale Sun-Sentinel.
+While working at the Sun-Sentinel, Grogan played bass in a newsroom rock band called The DropHeds, consisting of amateur members from the Miami Herald and Fort Lauderdale Sun-Sentinel.

-He lives in Coopersburg, rural eastern Pennsylvania, in a 1790 farm home with his wife and two Labrador retrievers, Louie and Wallace.
+Grogan lives in Coopersburg, rural eastern Pennsylvania, in a 1790 farm home with his wife, Jenny, and a Labrador retriever, Louie.
 After Marley's death, they had adopted another dog, Gracie; she died in early 2012 from a complication of Lyme disease.
 They later adopted Woodson (one of the dogs who portrayed Marley in the film version), who passed in 2020.
 Grogan continues to write full-time.